 The skin is the largest organ; it protects the internal organs from environmental threats and regulates body temperature.
 It is the same with pets.
 When your dog’s or cat’s skin is not healthy, it can affect its comfort and quality of life.
 It can also raise the risk of developing systemic conditions or reflect internal problems.

 Our primary veterinarian at Orange Park Animal Hospital at Oakleaf, Dr. James Gillen, has developed a particular interest in dermatology.
-Suppose you live in and around Oakleaf Plantation, Orange Park, and NAS Jacksonville.
-In that case, your pet is in excellent hands with Dr. Gillen’s considerable knowledge and experience identifying, managing, treating, and preventing a wide range of skin-related conditions.
+If you live in or around Oakleaf Plantation, Orange Park, or NAS Jacksonville, your pet is in excellent hands with Dr. Gillen’s considerable knowledge and experience identifying, managing, treating, and preventing a wide range of skin-related conditions.

 Simply put, this is a rash; however, not all forms of dermatitis are the same.
 Common types include: